-LILAC is the annual conference organised by the CILIP information literacy group.
-LILAC is aimed at librarians and information professionals who teach information literacy skills, are interested in digital literacies and who want to improve the information seeking and evaluation skills of all library users.
+Organised by the CILIP information literacy group.
+LILAC is an annual conference aimed particularly at librarians and information professionals who teach information literacy skills, are interested in digital literacies and who want to improve the information seeking and evaluation skills of all library users.

 European Conference on Information Literacy (ECIL)